 If you have pilgrim credentials then all the cultural events will be free - except for Christ the Redeemer and the Sugar Loaf.
 For more information about these two attractions, click here: http://www.rio2013.com/en/news/details/2152/tourist-spots-begin-selling-special-offers-for-wyd

-World Youth Day (WYD) is more than just a meeting to which millions of young people flock.
+World Youth Day (WYD) is a gathering of young people from all over the world with the Pope.
+It is a meeting to build and strengthen the bonds of faith, friendship and hope, symbolizing the union between people of different cultures and countries.
 WYD is a testimony of a living Church that is continually being renewed.
-Youth are the main players in this meeting of faith, hope and unity.
 The main goal of WYD is to inspire young people with Christ's message.
-It is also true that, through them, the young ‘face’ of Jesus is shown to the world.

-WYD is celebrated every two to three years in a different city, from around the world.
-The previous one was held in Madrid, Spain.
-The upcoming one, here in Rio de Janeiro, will take place from July 23 to 28.
+WYD is celebrated every two to three years in a different city around the world.
+The previous one was held in Madrid, Spain in 2011.
+The upcoming one, here in Rio de Janeiro, will take place from 23-28 July 2013.

 Everyone is welcome to come!
 It doesn't matter what nationality, race, religion or creed you belong to.
 WYD is a truly catholic (meaning universal) experience.
 The more the merrier!

 There are many activities to attend during the event such as catechesis, cultural events and moments for sharing your thoughts and faith.
 There is also an agenda for the major events of WYD (such as the Opening Mass, Papal Welcome Ceremony, Stations of the Cross, the Vigil with the Pope and the Final Mass).

 “Go and make disciples of all nations” (Matthew 28:19) is the theme of WYD Rio2013.
 The theme brings together young people from Brazil and the whole world to take up the call to the mission, and to be witnesses of the Risen Christ.